 Now, let’s get into the different types of email marketing campaigns!

-As one of the most common email campaigns companies produce, a newsletter is a regularly distributed email (generally) about one specific topic.
+As one of the most common email campaigns companies produce, an email newsletter is a regularly distributed email (generally) about one specific topic.
 The newsletter could feature blog posts, monthly insights, a preview of what to look forward to next month, tips, or a story.

 Newsletters are a great and successful way to keep in touch with your audience and let them know what’s going on.
 Setting up a weekly or monthly newsletter can keep you at the top of your customer’s minds and drive them back to your website.